yashwanth0512/reviews_nlp/README.md

 This file extracts all of the rows for a given product.
 It keeps the previous 8 columns that were filtered by *filter.py* since it takes the output from that file as input and allows for easier product analysis.
 The output file is stored in **/data/extract.**

 ### How to preprocess the data
-To process the data, run *filter.py*, followed by *extract.py* (where the PRODUCT_ID variable corresponds to the product of interest).
+To process the data, run *filter.py*, followed by *extract.py*.
 Then, sentiment_baseline can be run.

 To help identify products of interest, run *count.py* in no particular order.
+This is needed for sentiment_analysis as well as it contains each product's average star rating.

 **PRODUCT_ID and output/input file names must be updated in the files.**